Judge rules Trump committed fraud in building real estate empire

 Engoron found that several of Trump’s properties were falsely valuated, including his Mar-a-Lago resort in Florida and Trump Park Avenue in New York.
 Arguments Trump made over the numbers in a deposition with the New York attorney general’s office were “wholly without basis in law or fact,” Engoron wrote in the decision.

+Alina Habba, Trump’s legal spokeswoman who was previously one of his attorneys in the case, said the former president will immediately appeal the decision.

+“Today’s decision is fundamentally flawed at every level.
+It is important to remember that the Trump Organization is an American success story,” Habba said in a statement.
+“The fact that this Court summarily found that there is no question of fact, finding in part that Mar-a-Lago is worth approximately $20 million and issue a decision of this magnitude is an affront to our legal system.”

-The Hill requested comment from Trump’s attorneys and the New York attorney general’s office.
+The Hill has requested comment from the New York attorney general’s office.

 James’s office is seeking some $250 million in financial penalties.
 It also seeks to bar Trump and his children from serving as officers or directors of New York-registered or licensed corporations.